uom-resquant/modelling_book/docs/01-intro.md

 These are silly toy examples of data frames.
 In this course, we will use real data.
 Next week, we will learn in greater detail how to read data into R. But you should also know that R comes with pre-installed data sets.
 Some packages, in fact, are nothing but collections of data frames.

 Let's have a look at some of them.
 We are going to look at some data that are part of the *fivethirtyeight* package.
-This package contains data sets and codes behind the stories in [this particular online newspaper](http://fivethirtyeight.com/).
+This package contains data sets and codes behind the stories from [various online news articles](https://cran.r-project.org/web/packages/fivethirtyeight/vignettes/fivethirtyeight.html).
 This package is not part of the base installation of R, so you will need to install it first.
 I won't give you the code for it.
 See if you can figure it out by looking at previous examples.

 Done?
 Ok, now we are going to look at the data sets that are included in this package.
 Remember, first, we have to **install** and **load** the package if we want to use it: